 So how do most people address this issue of ‘How to choose a Career’.

-Here is a list of the most common ways that people approach choosing careers.
+Here is a list of the most common ways that people approach it.

-How to Choose a Career - Why The Seven Most Commonly Used Methods are Often Unsuccessful
+How to Choose a Career – Why the 7 Most Commonly Used Approaches are Often Unsuccessful

 1. Choosing Careers That Are Closely Aligned to the Last Job You Did